-Selections from a series of abandoned couches and chairs in one neighborhood of Hollywood, since 2002.
+Selections from a series of abandoned sofas and chairs in one neighborhood of Hollywood, 2002-2012.

 Dragged out and dumped on the street, discarded couches and chairs are ubiquitous urban outcasts, threadbare but imbued with the imprints of a life left behind, or, in their case, a behind that left.

 Outside, in the curbed refrain of a last hoorah, they sit out their final chapter.
-Couched in meaning, some embody the alienation and dashed dreams of a Hollywood quest, while others abide with an unflagging sense of potential.
+Couched in meaning, some embody the alienation and dashed hopes of a Hollywood dream, while others abide with an unflagging sense of potential.